malan88/standingwater/src/markdown/posts/210717-power-and-politics.md

 Political persuasion is a mess of interests, identity, and social connections.
 The political institutions in your country can also seriously influence the way citizens recognize their political identity.
-In multi party systems people often gravitate into smaller camps (environmentalists, labor, commerce, etc) whereas in big tent party countries like the United States and the UK political persuasion is typically more holistic.
-The way you end up building your positions can follow a simple route: you're concerned with an issue that one party agrees with, you follow that party, you therefore adopt their other positions with which you are less concerned.
+In multi-party systems people often gravitate into smaller camps (environmentalists, labor, commerce, etc) whereas in big tent party countries like the United States and the UK political persuasion is typically more holistic.
+In fact, there's some mathematics that Political Scientists have developed that determine how many parties a given democratic system can support.
+Which is why people that wish America was multi-party make me roll my eyes.
+There are, in fact, [some _benefits_ to big tent two party systems][26].

 But this is too nitty gritty.
 A detailed analysis of political persuasion, evolution, and identity on an individual level would find some really